nieksand/sortgenerics/README.md

 BenchmarkLib is the standard library sort and BenchmarkSpec is the specialized implementation.

+From feedback on a Hacker News discussion, I added in a test case for specializing sorts on a struct rather than a primitive type.
+Potato has an int and a string and we sort on the former.
+Note that for this case, I can still specialize the Swap and Len but not the Less operation.

 With 10K random elements:

 	BenchmarkLibInt-4       	   10000	   2045356 ns/op